-The WREN 2014 round of Watershed Education and Source Water Protection Collaborative Grants is now open.
-Applications are due March 21, 2014.
+The WREN 2014 round of Watershed Education and Source Water Protection Collaborative Grants has closed.
+Applications were due March 21, 2014.
 Project activities July 1 2014 - June 30, 2015.
-Get your partners and project ideas together and make 2014 the year you take action in your community.
+Grantees work with local partners to implement great project ideas to make this the year they take action for clean water in their community.
 Successful projects engage one or more municipal partners that will play a strong active role in the project.
 Sign up for WREN's free newsletter in the box above to see examples of WREN projects and stay up to date on the latest water news.

 Here are some examples from our 2012-2013 projects.
 For hundreds of ideas, click the Local Projects tab above.

 WREN Grantee Garrett Hill Coalition & Boy Scout Troop #19 installing a rain garden last October in Radnor Township (Delaware County)